bjchavez/universities-automation/README.md

 ```

-Then, in the folder 'bachelor_degree/datasets', you will find all the updated CSV files.
+After, in the folder 'bachelor_degree/datasets', you will find all the updated CSV files.

 ```
 ├── PUCP_BACHELOR.csv